 Overall Prestige (P): +120% (Max 1000%)

 I smiled widely, taking in my level and stats.
-My progress filled me with pride.
 Thanks to my exercise routine over the past couple of days, I had boosted my base STR and DEX.
-After skirmishes with creatures, I noticed my health percentage had dropped, but I could restore it to full with ample rest or by consuming health potions.
+I also noticed that after skirmishes with creatures, my health percentage had dropped, and I could restore it to full with ample rest or by consuming health potions.
 The store stocked these potions in low, mid, and high-tier varieties, each differing in the percentage of health points they could restore.
-I purchased a low-tier potion for emergencies, costing me a hundred gold, but I considered it a worthwhile investment.
+I purchased a low-tier potion for emergencies.
+It cost me a hundred gold, but I considered it a worthwhile investment.

-I also increased my WIS by one point, probably because I created favorable situations before battling creatures, like the trap I used for Pokey.
+Besides STR and DEX, I also increased my WIS by one point, probably because I created favorable situations before battling creatures, like the trap I used for Pokey.
 As for LUK, the one point I gained was likely because I always ended up with a stroke of luck in my battles.
-However, there was one stat I couldn’t raise: Intelligence INT.
+However, there was one stat I couldn’t raise, and that was intelligence (INT).

 As the thought crossed my mind, I imagined crafting an item to boost my INT base stat.
-A handcrafted Mai figurine, perhaps, whittled from wood using a simple knife.
-The idea flashed vividly before me, but I quickly dismissed it.
+That’s when a handcrafted Mai figurine came to mind, whittled from wood using a simple knife.
+The idea was tempting enough for me to picture the delicate curves of her form taking shape in my mind’s eye, each detail rendered with the exactness of a master artisan.
+But the vision wavered, and I quickly dismissed it.
 No, I wanted my creations to be masterpieces, not mere shadows of my true potential.
-I needed proper tools and materials to bring my visions to life.
+The crude tools at my disposal couldn’t do justice to the complicated designs I envisioned.
+I needed proper tools, fine materials.
+Only then could I bring my visions to life with the care and craftsmanship they deserved.

-Nightfall settled around me, the forest’s symphony of nocturnal sounds creating a lullaby of sorts.
-I lay down on my makeshift bed of leaves, staring at the rough cave ceiling above.
-Tomorrow would likely entail more exercise and hunting Kiiroi creatures.
-The boredom of these tasks crept into my thoughts, yet my mind kept circling back to one thing: Mai.
+Nightfall settled around me.
+The chirps of crickets, the hoot of an owl, and the swirling of leaves in the breeze all merged together.
+I lay down on my makeshift bed of leaves and stared at the rough, uneven ceiling of the cave above.
+Tomorrow would likely bring more exercise and hunting Kiiroi creatures.
+The tedium of these tasks crept into my thoughts, the repetition dulling the edges of my enthusiasm.
+Still, despite the boredom, my mind kept circling back to one thing, Mai.

-Not Rei, not my parents—just Mai.
+Not Rei, not my parents, just Mai.
 Her image seemed to have stubbornly lodged itself in my mind.
-I found this strange, really strange, as I closed my eyes in search of rest.
-What was it about her that clung so persistently to my thoughts?
-Perhaps it was—
+I found this strange as I closed my eyes in search of rest.
+Why was it her face, her voice, her presence that clung so insistently to my thoughts?
+Perhaps it was because she was the person I saw most often, in and outside of school, since our houses were right next to each other.
+Or maybe because I miss her…

-The soft sound of my snoring echoed gently through the cave, abruptly breaking my train of thought.
+The soft sound of my snoring echoed softly through the cave, abruptly breaking my train of thought.

 Comments (0)